asyncapi/website/pages/blog/2020-summary.md

 I feel that probably some traffic coming from LinkedIn to our website is not adequately tracked in Google Analytics.
 Data from LinkedIn say we should notice 2x947 traffic.
 It might be related to people blocking tracking tools, and we will have to make sure to use other tracking methods, like putting identifiers in the links.

-Most important conclusion: If the AsyncAPI conference brought so much activity, it is evident that in 2021 we must organize another great AsyncAPI event.

 ## Google Analytics

 We use Google Analytics on [AsyncAPI website](https://www.asyncapi.com/) because we want to understand what content is most valuable for you, and we want to learn how the interest is growing.